|Type||Talks and courses|

 |Prices||Free for unemployed adults | Lunch provided|

-This is a free workshop for unemployed adults with lunch provided.
+This is a free workshop for unemployed/retired adults with lunch provided.

-To book or enquire about this workshop please contact email@example.com
+To enquire about this workshop, please contact email@example.com

 About the tutor

-Disappearing Lines will be delivered by professional wooden boatbuilder Gail McGarva and is supported using public funding by the National Lottery through Arts Council England.
+Disappearing Lines will be delivered by professional wooden boatbuilder Gail McGarva.

 This project Disappearing Lines is inspired by the story of Vera and the sense of urgency that many of our working boats like her are in danger of extinction.
-Equally the craft of traditional wooden boat building and building by eye are endangered skills.
+The craft of traditional wooden boat building and building by eye are also endangered skills.